Healthy Nurse, Healthy Nation™ - Champion Spotlight Series - Nurses Obesity Network (NON)

 Spreading the Word and Breaking Down Barriers

 To raise awareness and increase its audience, NON relies on its member nursing organizations.
-As the backbone, the American Nurses Association (ANA) distributes obesity information to more than 100,000 people through its newsletter.
-HNHN also helps spread the word through its own resources and newsletter.
+For example, the American Nurses Association (ANA) and HNHN distribute NON and other obesity information through multiple communication vehicles, including newsletters, articles, blogs, and social media.

 “There’s obesity and overweight in the nursing community,” Holly explains.
 “It affects us and our ability to be models of health for the nation.
 It impacts our ability to provide care.
 So, how do we get inspired for positive change?”